eugenezadorin/better-getenv/README.md

 $value = env($varName, $defaultValue);
 ```

-Second parameter can be function.
+Second parameter can be a function.
 In that case helper will use result of this function as default value:

 ```php
 $value = env('CACHE_STORAGE', function () {